 by Pan Dam

-Sunny’s profession is sex work.
+Sunny is a sex worker in Amsterdam.
 You will sometimes find her at the Prostitution Information Center, sitting on Enge Kerksteeg 3, ready to answer all your questions over a steaming mint tea waiting to be served.
 The Center is very beautifully decorated, pictures and posters adorne its walls, and towards the back is a spacious wooden table.
 People often take pictures from outside, but when someone tried doing so during our interview Sunny rushed to the window and waved her arms in disapproval, “we don’t want people to just take pictures, we want them to come in for a chat”.

 Sunny mostly works through private escort services, but also has some experience in the Red Light District, “I prefer escort services because I have time to get ready, make myself pretty, and spend some time with the customer.
 Pressure is high when you are working in the Red Light District, everything moves quickly, you need to negotiate, and I am terrible at negotiating!
 I really respect the girls that power through 7-8 hour shifts.”